Jogging is dangerous.

 Walk The Thames: Power Edition

-Further West: Kew Gardens, Battersea Park and Tate Britain are all there if you want to continue to walk the Thames to the West, and there are many restaurants in the surrounding Kensington, Chelsea and Knightsbridge to help break up the longer trek – including The River Café, Chicama and Medlar.
+Further West: Kew Gardens, Battersea Park and Tate Britain are all there if you want to continue to walk the Thames to the West, and there are many restaurants in Kensington, Chelsea and Knightsbridge to help break up the longer trek – including The River Café and Medlar.

-Further East: If skyscrapers are your thing, then a few miles east of where our walking tour ended is Canary Wharf (just 5 stops on the DLR from Tower Gateway), with eating and drinking opportunities aplenty, including The Narrow by Gordon Ramsay and The Breakfast Club.
+Further East: If skyscrapers are your thing, then a few miles east of where our walking tour ended is Canary Wharf (just 5 stops on the DLR from Tower Gateway), with eating and drinking opportunities aplenty, alongside the Museum of London Docklands and activity bars like Clays Canary Wharf and Electric Shuffle.

 Disclaimer: Number of steps are approximate and have been estimated using an average person’s stride length of approximately 2.1 to 2.5 feet.
 Plus, we do bars and restaurants (and walking tours) – not maths.